A few thoughts on beauty and judging others.

 One of my workmates turned 30 this week.
 And these words came out of my mouth.
 “Omg, you’re just a baby!”

 Yup.
 I am now of a certain age that I consider 30 a baby.

 I loved a show Jessica Simpson did several years ago about beauty standards around the globe.
 They spent time with a bride in who-knows-where-Africa, who was preparing for her wedding.
-For several months she sat in a hut drinking an extremely high calorie milk and not moving so she could gain as much weight as possible.
+For several months she sat in a hut drinking extremely high-calorie milk and not moving so she could gain as much weight as possible.
 Sounds like a typical weekend for me.
 She wasn’t allowed to see the groom until her wedding day.
-So when it arrived, she emerges from the hut with all her glorious budonkadonk, and I’ve never seen a man smile so much in my life like that groom did.
+So when it arrived, she emerges from the hut with all her glorious badonkadonk, and I’ve never seen a man smile so much in my life as that groom did.
 It’s ALL SUBJECTIVE.
 That was his idea of beauty.

 When I am older.
 And my hair turns gray, I’m dying it pink.
 I’m going to get it cut like dame Judi Dench.
 I’m going to randomly hug people and tell them I love them which I oddly already do.
 Because it makes me happy.
 And it makes others happy too.